Ella M. S. Marble

-Ella M. S. Marble (Smith; after first marriage, Marble; after second marriage, Tandberg; August 10, 1850—1929) was an American physician who worked as a journalist, educator, and activist earlier in her career.
+Ella M. S. Marble (after first marriage, Marble; after second marriage, Tandberg; August 10, 1850 – 1929) was an American physician who worked as a journalist, educator, and activist earlier in her career.

 Interested in literary and philanthropic work, Marble served as president of the District of Columbia Federation Womans' Clubs, numbering ten societies and 2,500 members ("Pro Re Noto", Woman's National Press Association, Woman's Relief Corps, 20th Century Club of the Unitarian Church, Ladies' Auxiliary Board of Emergency Hospital, Sons and Daughters of Maine, and the District Womans' Suffrage Association).
 She served as president, District Federal; vice-president, Womans' National Press Association for the state of Maine; president, Minnesota State Suffrage Association; president, Minneapolis City Suffrage Association; president, Washington City Suffrage Association; Secretary, Pro Re Noto; and secretary, White Cross Society of Minneapolis.
 During these years Marble was a public lecturer on philanthropic and educational topics and a member of the editorial staff of a Washington daily paper.
 She established the first gymnasium for women and children in Washington, D. C, in 1890.
 After raising a family and becoming a grandmother, Marble graduated in medicine.